gastonioter/mapty/README.md

 # Mapty: Map your Workouts

 ## Mark yours running/cycling workouts on a map
-### Keep a trak of all your workouts around the world
+### Keep a trak of all your workouts around the world.
+The software is designed to keep track of the cities where you have workoued.
+In the future you will be able to draw routes between a set of cities.

 ## Check it out